Have you been asking how can I find my dream job? Learn how to find your dream job for women with these dream career tips and resources.

 Today, it’s common for HR professionals and recruiters to scour the social media profiles of potential job candidates.
 Some companies even ask for links to your social media profiles on Facebook and Instagram.

 Before you start your dream job search or send in your dream job application, make sure you have clean profiles on social media.
-Avoid expressing radical views on politics and social issues that might be perceived as offensive by a potential employer.
+Avoid expressing radical views on religion, politics or social issues that might be perceived as offensive by a potential employer.

 5. Build a Solid Network